AK-0110/Face-Mask-Detection-System/README.md

 * TensorFlow / Keras
 * Convolutional Neural Network (CNN)
 * Haar Cascade Classifier
+* Streamlit

 ---

 ## How It Works

-1. A webcam captures live video feed.
+1. The system captures video using a webcam or accepts image uploads.
-2. OpenCV uses a Haar Cascade classifier to detect faces in each frame.
+2. Haar Cascade is used to detect faces in the frame.
 3. Each detected face is preprocessed and passed to a trained CNN model.
 4. The model predicts whether the person is wearing a mask or not.
-5. The system displays:
+5. The result is displayed with bounding boxes:

-   * 🟢 Green box → Mask
+   * 🟢 Green → Mask
-   * 🔴 Red box → No Mask
+   * 🔴 Red → No Mask
+   * 🟡 Yellow → Uncertain

 ---

 ##  Key Features

 * Real-time face mask detection using webcam
+* Image upload support via Streamlit web app
 * CNN trained on labeled dataset (With Mask / Without Mask)
 * Live video feed with bounding boxes and labels
-* Simple and efficient implementation
+* Confidence-based prediction system

 ---

 ##  Project Structure

 ```
-mask-detection/
+mask_detection_project/
 │
+├── app.py
 ├── detect_mask.py
 ├── mask_detector.h5
 ├── haarcascade_frontalface_default.xml